Global Approach to Family Assessments

 This model combines the skills of a broad range of professionals to offer a bespoke assessment that examines in detail the complex interpersonal relationships between family members.
 The principle behind the assessment is that a child cannot be assessed in a vacuum, nor can parents and adults be understood separately from their children, other family members and their history.

 High-Intensity Dynamic, Interactive Process

-The team spend time within the family home, visiting the child in school if applicable.
-They will observe the families’ everyday routine and interactions.
+The team spend time within the family home, visiting the child/children in school if applicable.
+They observe the families’ everyday routine and interactions.
 The level of required visiting will be specific in the plan and will be devised according to the needs of the family.

 The final report will be prepared by the social worker with input from all other members of the multi-disciplinary team and will be completed within two weeks of the assessment sessions concluding.

 If you would like to book a meeting to discuss your requirements, or wish to speak to our Head of Operations, Harriet Jannetta – please call us on 01206 878178 or email: email@example.com